 BUS 310 Statistical Analysis for Business Decisions (3) Problem recognition and formulation; stress on cross-disciplinary complex problem solving and communication; computer intensive.
 Coverage of descriptive statistics, probability and hypothesis testing with emphasis on quality, productivity, and regression analysis.
 Must be taken in first semester of BBA program.

 BUS 311 Information Systems for Global Business Environment (3) Skills and strategies for using information resources applied to local and global business issues; advanced skills in computer-based analytical techniques and information management; impact of information technology on business operations and business strategies.
 Must be taken in first semester of BBA program.
-Pre: ICS 101.
+Pre: ICS 101, or LTEC 112 and 113, or equivalent, or consent.

 BUS 313 Economic and Financial Environment of Global Business (3) International trade, financial flows, and direct investment.
 Public and private institutions including government policies and capital markets.
 Emphasis on Asia Pacific issues, with attention to the cultural differences among countries.
 Pre: ECON 130 and ECON 131 or consent.
 DS

 BUS 314 Business Finance (3) Introduction to the theory and practice of financial management: analysis and decision making for asset management, capital budgeting, capital structure, and dividend policy.
 Prerequisite for all other finance courses.
 Pre: ACC 202, ECON 130 and ECON 131, or consent.

 BUS 315 Global Management and Organizational Behavior (3) Analysis of theories and concepts underlying domestic and global organizational management, including behavioral and personnel issues.
 Emphasis on leadership, team-work, cultural differences in the Asia Pacific region.
 Prerequisite to all other advanced management courses.
 Students may not receive credit for BUS 315 and TIM 303.
 Pre: PSY 100 or SOC 100.